 Video of the Day

 A stick of butter measures 1/2 cup, so a half-cup of shortening might appear to be its direct replacement.
 That's not true in real-life baking, because shortening is a pure fat and butter is not.
 Most butter is roughly 80 percent fat, with water accounting for most of the remainder.

-If your recipe calls for just one stick of butter you can usually get away with substituting shortening, but you'll see differences in the texture of the finished baked good.
+If your recipe calls for just one stick of butter you can usually get away using a shortening substitute, but you'll see differences in the texture of the finished baked good.
 For example, cookies that spread and develop crisp edges when made with butter will be puffy and cake-like when made with shortening.
 It's not quite an apples-to-oranges difference, but some adjustments will definitely give you a better result.

 Tweaking the Recipe

 Adjusting a commercial-sized recipe requires careful calculation, but you don't need to be that precise in a home recipe.
-A stick of butter equals 8 tablespoons, of which something close to 1 tablespoon is water.
-To make a close substitution, remove one tablespoon of shortening from your half-cup and replace it with water or milk.
+A stick of butter equals 8 tablespoons or 1/2-cup, of which something close to 1 tablespoon is water.
+To replace a stick of butter with shortening, remove one tablespoon of shortening from your half-cup and replace it with water or milk.
 This restores the fat and liquid to approximately their original proportions, and should result in perfectly acceptable quick breads or cakes.

 Cookies are more problematic.
 Even after adding liquid, you still might find that your cookies bake up puffy and cake-like rather than flat and crisp.
 That's because shortening melts at a higher temperature than butter, so the cookies begin to "set" before the dough softens and spreads.

 You can counter this by flattening the cookies by hand, rather than simply dropping balls onto the sheet, or by resting each sheet for a few minutes on the warm-from-baking stovetop before it goes into the oven.
 Cookies made with shortening will usually be paler than butter cookies, as well.